maroskutschy/Applitools_Hackathon_2020/README.md

 3.)
 Go each of four sub-folders, right click on the pom.xml file and choose 'Add as maven project'

-## Where is txt file with results for TraditionalTests stored:
+## Where is txt file with results for TraditionalTests generated:

 for TraditionalTestsV1:
 ```